 NOTE: See Methodology Notes for more details on average salary.
 N is the number of institutions in the comparison group.
+Medians are not reported for comparison groups with less than three values.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2018, Human Resources component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2019, Human Resources component.

-Figure 21.
-Percent distribution of library collection, by material type: Fiscal Year 2017
+Figure 20.
+Percent distribution of library collection, by material type: Fiscal Year 2018